victoriaehrlich/commodities-project/README.md

 ---

 ### interactions.js
-Contains separate tooltip functions for each chart.
-Both charts use the same tooltip design: a dashed vertical line with a white rounded box showing the hovered month/year and price.
+Contains tooltip functions for each chart and the toggle button logic.

 **`createTooltip()`**
 Appends a tooltip group (`.tooltip`) to `ureaInnerChart`.
 The group contains: